dbeleza/ASOS/README.md

 **NOTE**

-I'm sorry but I did not have time to investigate why after we run UI Tests, when we launch the app, it shows with a background black screen.
-I tried to do a quick investigation and there are people saying that this might be caused by an XCode issue.
+I'm sorry but I did not have time to investigate why after we run UI Tests, when we launch the app, it appears with a black background screen under the tableView.
+I tried to do a quick investigation and I found some people saying that this might be caused by an XCode issue.
-In order to fix this, I needed to reset my simulator. :(
+In order to fix this, we need to reset the simulator :(

 # API
 The API used for this project was V4 that is documented here https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs